rafalohaki/fast_io/readme.md

 ## Why fmtlib considered harmful?

-Please, STOP USING any format string libraries; thank you.
-The format string is historical mistakes, like gets function.
-Of course fmtlib's author is a facebook troll who has no idea what he is talking about.
+Please, STOP USING any format string libraries in ANY languages; thank you.
+The format strings are historical mistakes, created by C programming language, like gets function.
+(Another reason to tell you why stdio is harmful.)
+You might say "every language has it".
+That is not an argument.
+10 years ago people actually think garbage collector or OOP was a extremely important, nowadays, everyday hates GC and object-oriented programming.
+10 years later, people will understand we are correct, eliminating format string is a historical trend, because they are too complex, too slow and too unsafe.

 Article Detection of security vulnerabilities in C language applications ( https://onlinelibrary.wiley.com/doi/pdf/10.1002/spy2.8 ) shows printf-family functions are the most dangerous target vulnerabilities in C and C++ standard libraries.